 “King Alfred,” It was Colonel L’Amour breaking in.
 “You are also advised to break orbit immediately.
 Get some distance between you and those warheads, Dave.”

-“Then we’re coming up and slaving our point defence systems to the King Alfred’s,” Colonel L’Amour said.
-“Torquemada and Cortes, climb to orbit and join us in point defence.”
+“Then we’re staying with you and slaving our point defence systems to the King Alfred’s,” Colonel L’Amour said.
+“Torquemada and Cortes, climb to orbit and join us in point defense.”

 “Negative El Cid,” Captain Devereaux said emphatically.
 “You have marines to deliver to the mesa top.
-You are advised to stay on mission, colonel.
-Torquemada and Cortes, we would not disdain your company up here.
+You are advised to stay on mission, Colonel.
+Torquemada and Cortes, we would not, however, disdain your company up here.
 Sorry Llew.”

-“Laser and particle beam turrets on point defence,” Captain Devereaux’s voice began to fade in our helms.
+“Initiate point defense as soon as those nukes enter line of sight,” Captain Devereaux’s voice began to fade in our helms.
 “Cannoneers, you will continue bombardment of the mesa…”

 “One hundred and twenty nukes incoming…”

-My attention was wrenched from the sky when another horde of drones rose out from behind the crater wall and sped our way.
+My attention was wrenched skyward when another horde of drones rose out from behind the crater wall and sped our way.
 Our air escort of Hussar and Spontoons began firing on the drones immediately.
 Lacking anything resembling cover, we kept moving.

-As the Kuvasz’ turrets continued to spit molten slugs at the shielded cliff face, but their laser guns tilted to spray the sky above us.
-The fusilade toppled drone after drone from the air.
-Our Mechs took out scores of others.
+As the Kuvasz’s turrets continued to spit molten slugs at the shielded cliff face, their laser guns tilted to spray the sky above us.
+The fusillade toppled drone after drone from the air.
+Our mechs took out scores of others.
 The few remaining drones strafed our lines once as they passed.
 I was one of the many hit.
-I shot a quick glance at my shield strength read out.
+I shot a quick glance at my shield strength readout.
 The green bar hovered right beneath eighty percent.

 We returned the attention.

-Our shields and plate armor were worthless against a hit from a supersonic slug of molten tungsten.
-Those among us so struck exploded into clouds of blood, bone and Plasteel dust.
-A half-dozen of my comrades came to that immediate and grisly end in one volley.
-Another volley took out ten Austros troopers as well as three of their tanks and one of our Mechs.
+Our shields and plate armor and even the power armor our knights wore were worthless against a hit from a supersonic slug of molten tungsten.
+Those among us so struck exploded into clouds of blood, bone and plasteel dust.
+A half-dozen of my comrades, two knights among them, came to that immediate and grisly end in one volley.
+A second volley took out ten Austros troopers, three of their tanks and one of our mechs.

-“Bring those Cyclops down and take cover behind them!”
-Captain Obey ordered over the comms.
+“Bring those cyclops down and take cover behind them!”
+Lieutenant Flynn ordered over the comms.

-Everyone aimed at the knee joints of the Cyclops nearest them.
-The Mechs toppled in short order and we quickly ducked behind the fallen hulks.
-As soon as I had taken a knee behind a Cyclops, Captain Obey ordered, “Break cover, spread out and charge the enemy!”
+Still running forward, we aimed at the knee joints of the cyclops.
+The mechs toppled in short order and we quickly ducked behind the fallen hulks.
+As soon as I had taken a knee behind a cyclops, Lieutenant Flynn ordered, “Break cover, spread out and charge the enemy!”

-Ahead of our lines, two sets of Mechs advanced on each other.
-The Cyclops managed to disable one of ours on their approach.
-They blew the Imperial Mech’s legs out from under it with a concentration of their rocket strikes.
+Ahead of our lines, two sets of mechs closed in on each other.
+The cyclops managed to disable one of ours on their approach.
+They blew the Imperial mech’s legs out from under it with a concentration of their rocket strikes.
 Our Crusader Vs responded with a salvo of their own, back-mounted rockets.
-One Cyclops was knocked on its back and three others were utterly shattered into shrapnel.
-They exchanged more rocket fire as they rushed at each other.
-We lost another Mech to several direct hits.
-The enemy rockets tore a hole in the Crusader Vs’ torso, killing the pilot in his cockpit.
-Even as our Mech fell back with a great crash, another three Cyclops exploded into fireballs.
+One cyclops was knocked on its back and three others were shattered into chunks of smoldering metal.

-And then the two groups of Mechs came together in a clash of blades and shields.
+And then power swords were drawn and buckler force shields ignited into life around their free gauntlets and the two groups of mechs came together in a clash of blades and shields.

-A short spray of bead fire pinging off my breast plate wrenched my attention away from the battle of titanium titans.
-My heads up display highlighted the source of the fire, it was a pirate huddled behind the smoldering wreckage of a fallen Cyclops some one hundred meters away.
+A short spray of bead fire pinging off my breast plate pried my attention away from the battle of titans.
+My heads-up display highlighted the source of the fire, it was a pirate huddled behind the smoking wreckage of a fallen cyclops some twenty meters away.
 I fired two grenades at the pirate, blasting him and his cover to pieces.